Car rental Iceland

 You can find the best prices for car rental in Iceland by comparing the prices of available cars offered by the most experienced local car rentals in Reykjavik.
 Our local rental car Iceland companies are typically family owned and have a long track record of successful business.
 The car offered range from small cars, to specialized 4x4 jeeps, vans and passenger cars.

 Nordic Holidays provides independent booking services, authorized and fully licensed by the Icelandic Tourist Board.
+The company also offers car rentals on the following webs:

 All of our partners have been operating their car rental in Iceland for many years.
 They offer great car rental prices and services.
 All of them offer road assistance around the country.